antonfirsov/docs/2015/03-llvmannounce/LLILC-announce.md

 its components.
 We also hope the community will produce tools what we haven't thought of yet.

 ####Tool roadmap
-- CoreCLR JIT
+- CoreCLR JIT:
-    - Just In Time - A classic JIT.
+    - Just In Time - A classic JIT, operating at runtime.
-	This is expected to be throughput-challenged but will be correct and usable for bringup.
-Also possible to use with more optimization enabled as a higher tier JIT
 	- Install-time JIT - What .NET calls NGen.
-	 This will be suitable for install-time JITing (LLVM is still slow in a runtime configuration)
+This will be suitable for install-time JITing
 - Ahead of Time compiler.
 A build lab compiler that produces stand alown executables, using some shared components from CoreCLR.

+The LLIC JIT will be a functionally correct and complete JIT for the CoreCLR runtime.
+It may not have sufficient throughput to be a first-tier jit, but is expected to produce high-quality code and so might make a very interesting second-tier or later JIT, or a good vehicle for prototyping codegen changes to feed back into RyuJit.

 ## What's Actually Working